 With revenue no longer directly tethered to the provision of individual medical encounters, community health centers can focus on developing a more effective approach to improving population health.
 The Social Determinants of Health are increasingly recognized as the critical drivers of health and well-being; APCM allows health centers to understand and respond to the non-medical circumstances that influence their patients’ health.
 Instead of reacting to episodic or emergent illnesses, teams treat the whole person, paying attention to their health as well as its economic, environmental, and social causes.
 The APCM model allows community health centers to focus on patients’ needs and priorities, which may be best addressed outside the examination room and even outside the walls of the clinic.

-OPCA has been leading the development of APCM since 2010.
+OPCA has been leading the development of the APCM program since 2010.

-Since 2010, OPCA has been leading the development and implementation of the FQHC Alternative Payment Methodology (APM), in partnership with the State Medicaid office within the Oregon Health Authority.
-The APM program began with a pilot group of three clinics and has now grown to include 13 out of Oregon’s 32 Community Health Centers, along with one Rural Health Clinic.
+Since 2010, OPCA has been leading the development and implementation of the FQHC Alternative Payment Methodology (APM), in partnership with the State Medicaid office within the OHA.
+The APM program began with a pilot group of three clinics and has now grown to include 20 out of Oregon’s 34 CHCs, along with two Rural Health Clinics.
 The first cohort of clinics went live on the new payment model in March of 2013.